shm-tar/FolderCrawler/README.md

 │   │   └── file3.bin
 ...
 ```
 If you have ~1000 folders inside `dir` directory and need to delete only `*.png` files from every folder inside (all other files are left untouched), the script comes handy and saves tons of time.
+The script is placed inside `dir` aside numerous folders.